 1. Introduction stage

-When a product first hits the shelves, it will be an unknown entity and it will not have much market traction.
+When a financial product first hits the shelves, it’s an unknown entity without market traction.
 Profits are often low, as the product is trying to establish a hold on the market.

-At this stage, companies must put a high emphasis on marketing the product.
-This is because there is no loyalty or affinity with the product just yet.
-The big goal is to make consumers aware of the product and its benefits.
+At this stage, companies must emphasize marketing because there is no product loyalty or affinity just yet.
+Since the FinTech landscape is competitive, it is important to make consumers aware of a new product and its benefits.

-As far as pricing, companies can either start with a high price and reduce it over time as their subscribers increase.
+As far as pricing, companies can start with a high price and reduce it over time as their subscriber base increases.
 Or, they can start low and win market share first, then slowly claw back their investment through gradual price increases.
+Banking products also can be monetized with integrations like Stripe.

 2. Growth stage

-As the product becomes more popular over time, it is now in the growth stage.
-Through word of mouth or because of marketing efforts, the sales numbers increase.
-Economies of scale come in line as unit volumes increase.
+As the financial product becomes more popular, it enters the growth stage.
+Through word of mouth or because of marketing efforts, sales numbers grow, and economies of scale come in line as unit volumes increase.

-Availability of the product is increasing, but there is also an increase in competition as copycat products appear from competitors.
+However, as demand for FinTech products increases, competition also increases as copycat products appear from competitors.
 In the growth stage, consumers see the benefits of your product and pricing does not need to be too low to make the product attractive.
+At this stage, think about what you can do to keep users hooked on your product, whether that’s adding new functionality or adopting gamification.

 3. Maturity stage

-This is a highly profitable stage.
-Marketing costs are down as the product sells itself.
-Even though there is more competition, the strongest players in the market will continue to dominate as they saturate the market.
+This is a highly profitable stage in which marketing costs fall as the product sells itself.
+Even though there is more competition, the strongest players continue to dominate as they have saturated the market.
+For banking solutions, it can be even simpler.
+Once trust is earned, existing customers will bring more customers to your software.
+Overall, there is a high probability that you can keep riding the wave.

 Growing product loyalty will drive sales.
-This is where companies think about continuing the viability of the product by developing upgrades and alternative versions to ensure its continued success.
+This is when companies think about ensuring the product’s continued viability and success by developing upgrades and alternative product versions.

 4. Decline stage